 Las Cruces Research station

-It is located in a mountainous region at an altitude of about 1000 meters, in the south of the province of Puntarenas, Las Cruces is surrounded mainly by pastures, coffee plantations and other agricultural areas.
+Located in a mountainous region at an altitude of about 1000 meters, in the south of the province of Puntarenas, Las Cruces is surrounded mainly by pastures, coffee plantations and other agricultural areas.

 Las Cruces national park counts more than 270 hectares.
 The research carried out here focuses on agro-ecology and the study of forest fragmentation, it’s also home to a botanical garden.